GoogleContainerTools/kpt-functions-sdk/CONTRIBUTING.md

 1. In pristine git repo, make changes following this [Example](https://github.com/GoogleContainerTools/kpt-functions-sdk/pull/102/files) but specifying an rc suffix (e.g. `0.16.0-rc.1`)

+    You should uprev any dependencies in [package.json template](https://github.com/GoogleContainerTools/kpt-functions-sdk/blob/master/ts/create-kpt-functions/templates/package.json.mustache).
+This includes the two 1st-party NPM packages as well as third-party dependencies.
 2. Create a PR and commit.
 3. Create a release in GitHub which pushes the package to NPM registry.
 But, because this is marked as an `rc` release, it will not be pulled by default